canonical/ubuntu-core-docs/docs/tutorials/build-your-first-image/index.md

 * {ref}`Download a model assertion <ref-create-a-model_download-a-model-file>`

-  Download the 64-bit reference model for the Raspberry Pi: [ubuntu-core-24-pi-arm64.json](https://raw.githubusercontent.com/snapcore/models/master/ubuntu-core-24-pi-arm64.json), save it locally with the `wget` command.
+  Download the 64-bit reference model for the Raspberry Pi.

 * {ref}`Edit the model assertion <ref-create-a-model_edit-the-model-file>`